RiverRun International Film Festival - April 7-17, 2016

 One of the fastest-growing regional film festivals in the U.S., and a premier film festival in the Southeast, RiverRun is an Academy Award-qualifying film festival showcasing a variety of feature-length and short films from all genres.
-This year's 11-day festival lineup features 165 films -- 91 shorts and 74 features.
-The films represent 35 countries.
+The 2015, 11-day festival lineup featured 165 films -- 91 shorts and 74 features.
+The films represented 35 countries.

 Held each April, RiverRun screens a wide variety of feature-length and short films from all genres, and also presents a broad range of special events, including high-profile regional premieres, celebrity tributes, family matinees and classic retrospectives as well as a mixture of panel discussions and parties.
 Filmmakers and guests travel share their films, passions and stories with audiences.